-Business Process Management (BPM) is a concept that has been on the market for many years and has earned the trust of users.
+Business Process Management (BPM) is a concept that has been on the market for many years and has earned users’ trust.
 Robotic Process Automation (RPA) is a relatively new technology with great potential.

-Nevertheless BPM vs RPA have something in common.
-Abbreviations in both of them with the letter “P” stands for “process.”
+Nevertheless, BPM vs. RPA has something in common.
+Abbreviations in both of them with “P” stands for “process.”
 BPM has a longer history, but at its core, both improve the performance of enterprises.
-Despite this, BPM and RPA are increasingly being used together, and in some tools, they are even integrated.
+Despite this, BPM and RPA are increasingly being used together and are even integrated into some tools.

 BPM and RPA are not competing for technologies.
 They help each other solve the same issue from different aspects.
-So, BPM systems solve the issues of process management automation and RPA – the automation of specific operations.
+So, BPM systems solve the problems of process management automation and RPA – the automation of specific operations.
 The correct combination of these technologies gives a powerful synergistic effect.
+You can also learn more about Robotic Process Automation and Machine Learning.

-RPA vs BPM causes confusion – many users do not understand how they combine and where the differences lie between them.
+RPA vs. BPM confuses – many users do not understand how they combine and where the differences lie between them.

 But first things first.